AriFordsham/GHCWiki/platforms.md

 **\*S4** shared libraries are supported on Solaris 11 version 11/11 and higher

-In most cases, binaries for the tier 2 platforms can be downloaded from the [Distribution Packages](http://www.haskell.org/ghc/distribution_packages) page, e.g. you can get binaries for most of the Linux platforms from Debian.
+In most cases, binaries for the Tier 2 platforms can be downloaded from the [Distribution Packages](http://www.haskell.org/ghc/distribution_packages) page, e.g. you can get binaries for most of the Linux platforms from Debian.
 In some cases, for example the Solaris platforms, you'll need to go to the [download page](http://www.haskell.org/ghc/download) of a particular release to get a bindist.

 ## Tier 3 platforms